PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 17:31:40
+Last updated: 2024-04-02 17:32:14
-Random Quote: Difficulties are things that show a person what they are. - Epictetus
+Random Quote: Experience is simply the name we give our mistakes. - Oscar Wilde